TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 ::

    <?php
-   declare(strict_types = 1);
+   declare(strict_types=1);

    namespace MyVendor\MyExtension\Controller;

+   use Psr\Http\Message\ResponseInterface;
    use TYPO3\CMS\Extbase\Mvc\Controller\ActionController;

    class CompanyController extends ActionController
    {
       public function initializeAction()
       {
          // this method is called before method fooAction and barAction }

       public function initializeFooAction()
       {
          // this method is only called before method fooAction
          // mind the uppercase F in the method name.
       }

-       public function fooAction()
+      public function fooAction(): ResponseInterface
       {
          // foo
       }

-       public function barAction()
+      public function barAction(): ResponseInterface
       {
          // bar
       }
    }

-Action methods can either return a response (`string` or object of type `\Psr\Http\Message\ResponseInterface`) themselves or not return at all.
+Action methods return a response object of type `\Psr\Http\Message\ResponseInterface`.
-If an action method does not return anything, Extbase calls `$this->view->render()` and returns the rendered view automatically.

-Come with us on another tour: dive into Fluid - the new template engine of TYPO3
+Come with us on another tour: dive into Fluid - the template engine of TYPO3
 - and get to know the magnificent underwater world full of colorful Fluid tags and ViewHelper.